-A. In addition to accepting written responses, NAD may participate in meetings with either or both parties.
+- A. In addition to accepting written responses, NAD may participate in meetings with either or both parties.
 In a Fast-Track SWIFT or Fast-Track SWIFT-Disclosure challenge, meetings will be held via telephone or video conference.
-All meetings with the parties in Fast-Track SWIFT or Fast-Track SWIFT-Disclosure cases will be held within 5 business days of NAD's receipt of the Advertiser's Substantive Written Response (Section 6.2(B)).

-B. No new evidence may be submitted for inclusion in the record at these meetings.
-Any non-requested information provided during a meeting that is not already in the submissions of the party (including visual demonstrations, summaries and other documentary evidence) will not be included in the record and will not be considered by NAD in making its decision or by an NARB Panel in reviewing NAD's decision on appeal.

-C. The period of time available for all communications, including meetings and written submissions, shall not exceed the time limits set forth in Sections 6.2 through 6.3, except that NAD may, in its discretion, adjust the deadlines upon which the meetings and submissions shall occur without exceeding the 20-day time frame (Section 6.4(A)).
+All meetings with the parties in Fast-Track SWIFT or Fast-Track SWIFT-Disclosure cases will be held within 5 business days of NAD's receipt of the Advertiser's Substantive Written Response (Section 6.2(B)). - B. No new evidence may be submitted for inclusion in the record at these meetings.
+Any non-requested information provided during a meeting that is not already in the submissions of the party (including visual demonstrations, summaries and other documentary evidence) will not be included in the record and will not be considered by NAD in making its decision or by an NARB Panel in reviewing NAD's decision on appeal. - C. Except pursuant to Section 6.3(D), the period of time available for all communications, including meetings and written submissions, shall not exceed the time limits set forth in Sections 6.2 through 6.3, except that NAD may, in its discretion, adjust the deadlines upon which the meetings and submissions shall occur without exceeding the 20-day time frame (Section 6.4(A)). - D. Prior to issuing a decision, NAD may, in consultation with the parties, determine that additional data or comments are needed from an advertiser or challenger in a matter appropriate for Fast-Track SWIFT.
+NAD may set deadlines for the party receiving such request to submit its response through NAD's online portal (https://portal.bbbnp.org/) and for the other party to submit its own response through the online portal.
+The final case decision shall be issued no later than 10 business days after the original deadline set pursuant to Section 6.4(A).
+Any submissions submitted pursuant to this paragraph shall not exceed 5 pages and not include more than 5 evidentiary exhibits.